• Skip to primary navigation

 Description

-Recipe for mini gingerbread houses decorated with homemade royal icing (for 8-9 mini houses)
+Mini gingerbread houses made with spiced cookie dough and decorated with homemade royal icing (for about 8–9 mini houses).

 Ingredients